siddharthsakriya/htb-marshallwace/README.md

 Winners of the Marshall Wace Challenge at Hack the Burgh 2024

-Contributors: Soparna, Dugald, Ismaeel, Siddharth, Eren
+Contributors: Souparna, Dugald, Ismaeel, Siddharth, Eren